melbournebioinformatics/MelBioInf_docs/docs/tutorials/git_new/git.md

-# Version control with Git
+# Version Control with Git

 ## Overview